ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks nlb-dns monitor configure`
 {: #cs_nlb-dns-monitor-configure}

-Configure and optionally enable a health check monitor for an existing NLB host name in a cluster.
-When you enable a monitor for your host name, the monitor health checks the NLB IP in each zone and keeps the DNS lookup results updated based on these health checks.
+Configure and optionally enable a health check monitor for an existing NLB subdomain in a cluster.
+When you enable a monitor for your subdomain, the monitor health checks the NLB IP in each zone and keeps the DNS lookup results updated based on these health checks.
 {: shortdesc}

 You can use this command to create and enable a new health check monitor, or to update the settings for an existing health check monitor.
 To create a new monitor, include the `--enable` flag and the flags for all settings that you want to configure.
 To update an existing monitor, include only the flags for the settings that you want to change.